Syphilitic hepatitis symptoms. Syphilis is hepatitis. Early syphilitic jaundice

 • PCR analysis

 The human immunodeficiency virus was discovered at the end of the last century.
-It is dangerous in that it hardly manifests itself in any way, often until the patient's death.
+It is dangerous because it hardly manifests itself, often until the death of the patient.
 An HIV test is mandatory in the following cases:

-• pregnancy (to avoid the vertical path of the spread of the virus);
+• pregnancy (to avoid the vertical spread of the virus);

 • donation (to avoid infection through the blood of other people);